wp-plugins/spnbabble/readme.txt

-=== SPNBabble ===
+=== SPNbabble ===
 Contributors: Dunner, Darren
 Donate link: http://themespluginswp.com/
 Tags: microblogs, micro blog, twitter, tweet, integration, post, digest, notify, integrate, archive, social, babble Requires at least: 2.0.2
 Tested up to: 2.7.1
-Stable tag: 1.1
+Stable tag: 1.2

-SPNBabble Social plugin connects your blog to spnbabble.sitepronews.com and then connects to 5 other microblog sites - Twitter, Friendfeed, Plurk, Tumblr & Facebook.
+SPNbabble Social plugin connects your blog to spnbabble.sitepronews.com and then connects to 5 other microblog sites - Twitter, Friendfeed, Plurk, Tumblr & Facebook.

 == Description ==

-SPNBabble (http://spnbabble.sitepronews.com) allows users to create an account and post 140 character blogs with urls to send out messages to your followers.
-Through the professional setup of SPNBabble you can also auto connect toTwitter, Friendfeed, Plurk, Tumblr & Facebook.
+SPNbabble (http://spnbabble.sitepronews.com) allows users to create an account and post 140 character blogs with urls to send out messages to your followers.
+Through the professional setup of SPNbabble you can also auto connect to Twitter, Friendfeed, Plurk, Tumblr, Facebook, Zannel, Youare, Meemi & Utterli.

-By simply creating an account at http://spnbabble.sitepronews.com and then choosing the "Connect" option you can have an automated process to create 1 mini blog sent out to 6 micro blog sites.

-This plugin once installed allows you to enter your SPNBabble user and password and you can choose which blog posts will be converted into mini blogs.
-Your blog turned into 6 mini blogs on the most popular social media platforms is a great way to keep your message strong.
+This plugin once installed allows you to enter your SPNbabble user and password and you can choose which blog posts will be converted into mini blogs.
+Your blog turned into several mini blogs on the most popular social media platforms is a great way to keep your message strong.

 Why are these mini blogs so popular